 print("Surplus food at index", i, "matched with", food_location, "at distance", food_distance)

 This code uses a K-neighbors classifier to match surplus food with the nearest food bank or shelter in need.
-The model is trained using the data of surplus food, which contains information about the food type, expiry date, and quantity.
-The model is then evaluated using the test data, and its accuracy is printed out.
-Once the model is trained, it can be used to make predictions on new data and help match surplus food with the nearest food bank or shelter in need.
+We train the model using surplus food data, which contains information about the food type, expiry date, and quantity.
+Then, we evaluate the model using the test data and print out its accuracy.
+Once trained, the model can make predictions on new data and help match surplus food with the nearest food bank or shelter in need.

 Here is an example of python code that shows how to use a machine learning model to analyze kitchen data and provide insights on how to reduce food waste: